beyond-all-reason/tachyon/docs/schema/autohost.md

 Ask the autohost to install specified engine version.

-Return success when version installed successfully.
-If the engine is already installed autohost returns success instantly.
-When new engine is installed autohost will also then send a `status` event with the new available engine versions.
+Return success instantly and autohost triggers the installation of the engine in background.
+It's fine to call this method repeatedly and autohost must deduplicate requests internally.
+When new engine is installed autohost send a `status` event with the new available engine versions.

 - Endpoint Type: **Request** -> **Response**
 - Source: **Server**